Holiday Grief: 5 Steps for Getting Through the Loss of a Pet

 When a pet dies, we are left wondering how to memorialize their passing and how to move through the experience for closure.
 We may even experience significant cultural stigma that’s still associated with experiencing the death of our companion animals.

-Make sure you’re continuing to check-in with yourself about your readiness for various activities.
+Make sure you’re continuing to check in with yourself about your readiness for various activities.
 Memorializing your pet during the holidays can be something small, or it could be something large.
-If you’re taking the time to say “no” to friends and family when things are overwhelming and taking the time for yourself in self-care, you’ll be able to check-in more readily what you feel ready for.
-This step can be an especially important one to find some closure when your pets death is sudden, traumatic, or unexpected.
+If you’re taking the time to say “no” to friends and family when things are overwhelming and taking the time for yourself in self-care, you’ll be able to check in more readily what you feel ready for.
+This step can be an especially important one to find some closure when your pet's death is sudden, traumatic, or unexpected.

-4. Allow yourself to cry
+4. Allow yourself to cry.

 I cannot express the importance of giving yourself permission to experience your emotions and cry.
 This is a perfect and very natural response to experiencing the death of a loved one.
-Many of us truly do consider their pets to be members of the family, just as we consider siblings, children, and our partners.
+Many of us truly do consider our pets to be members of the family, just as we consider siblings, children, and partners.

-You may have been told “it’s just a dog, you can get another one” or “your cat lived long enough.”
+You may have been told, “It’s just a dog, you can get another one,” or, “Your cat lived long enough.”
 These messages can cause us to feel extra guilt when we are openly and actively grieving the death of our pets.
-The truth is, most people wouldn’t say, “it was just grandma, you can get another one.”
+The truth is, most people wouldn’t say, “It was just Grandma, you can get another one.”
 Many people are uncomfortable at baseline with death and don’t know what to say to support those in their lives.
 In our fast-paced culture, it appears easier than ever to ignore something that will eventually happen to all of us.

 If you don’t give yourself permission to cry, I promise you that it will come out in other ways.
 It may come out to perfect strangers as road rage, it may come out as snarky comments to your partner, or it may come out in negative coping strategies like excessive drinking.

 5. Share your experience with a trusted friend or supportive community.
-Don’t Isolate.
+Don’t isolate.

 For many, the holidays at baseline come with conflicted emotions.
 Unlike our animal counterparts, our human relationships can be complicated and tricky.
-We may not care for Uncle Joe but have a family expectation to invite them over which causes tension in the family.
+We may not care for Uncle Joe but have a family expectation to invite them over, which causes tension in the family.
 We may not have the funds to host such an extravagant holiday party and get gifts, but we might anyway due to those expectations we talked about before.

 Although the holidays are supposed to be a time to reflect, spend time with loved ones, and show gratitude, it’s easier to get caught in quite the opposite.
 During this time, it’s easy to isolate and tell ourselves we don’t want to ruin anyone else’s holidays.
 We sit at home in our silence.
 In our pain.
 In our grief.

 We may feel like we don’t want to bother anyone else.
-We may still be trying to cope in an unhealthy fashion by telling ourselves “it was just a pet.”
+We may still be trying to cope in an unhealthy fashion by telling ourselves, “It was just a pet.”
 We may not know what to say or how to make ourselves feel any better.

 It’s important during this time to find a trusted friend that you can share your pain with.
 If you are that friend, please keep these things in mind.
-Now, it’s important to remember the isolating and taking alone time to process are two very different things.
+Now, it’s important to remember that isolating and taking alone time to process are two very different things.
 You may even consider speaking to a therapist that has experience with grief and pet loss.
 This can be a very helpful step.

-6. BONUS: It’s ok to feel happiness, too.
+6. Bonus: It’s OK to feel happiness, too.

 All of us at some point will feel that the pain will never leave.
 We may feel overwhelmed and swallowed in our grief and longing for our companion to return to us.
 We will have many triggers over the holidays as we unpack ornaments or may even find pet hair setting out holiday decorations.

 This is all normal.
 This is good.
 But, our emotions are tricky.
 Eventually, the painful memories become fond memories and bring us a smile.
-It can be easy to tell ourselves if I’m not in pain they didn’t matter.
+It can be easy to tell ourselves, "If I’m not in pain they didn’t matter."
 This thought can easily justify bringing additional pain to ourselves during an already extremely difficult time.

 Let those moments of fondness slip in.
-It’s ok to smile.
+It’s OK to smile.
 We grieve as much as we have loved, and we have shared so many moments of happiness.
 Allow that smile to come up and remember all the lessons our pets have taught us about forgiveness, gratitude, and unconditional love.